shikaan/shikaan.github.io/content/blog/cache-writing/index.md

 In the other article we have seen that one way to deal with stale entries is using **TTL**s and that still holds true, but in that case expiration was the best way to solve the issue since we were not producing the data we were fetching.
 Now we are in control of data we want to read, then updating the Cache every time we write data will ensure that cached entries **never** gets stale.

-Of course there is no light without shadows and besides the write latency<a href="#note1" id="note1ref"><sup>1</sup></a>, this technique can turn detrimental when the Client doesn't need to read data that often.
+Of course there is no light without shadows and besides the write latency[^1], this technique can turn detrimental when the Client doesn't need to read data that often.
 In this case in fact, you end up wasting the resources needed to keep alive and synchronizing the Cache without gaining the reading benefits.

 ## Write Behind (aka Write Back)